 Does your anxiety prevent you from working?
 Anxiety can cause feelings of worry or nervousness.
-Anxiety disorders are the most common emotional disorders.
+These disorders are the most common emotional disorders.
 If you have an anxiety disorder, you may qualify for Social Security disability benefits.

 Anxiety symptoms

 Anxiety disorders have many symptoms.
-Frequently, anxiety disorders can cause excessive worry or fear.
-They can also cause you to avoid certain places, activities or people.
-For example, symptoms may include:
+Frequently, these disorders can cause excessive worry or fear.
+They can also cause you to avoid certain places, activities, or people.

-- Restlessness
+• Restlessness

-- Difficulty concentrating
+• Difficulty concentrating

-- Problems sleeping or fatigue
+• Problems sleeping or fatigue

-- Obsessions or compulsions
+• Obsessions or compulsions

-- Panic attacks, constant thoughts or fears about safety or physical complaints
+• Panic attacks, constant thoughts or fears about safety, or physical complaints

 Types of Anxiety That Prevent Working

-Anxiety disorders include several different types.
-These include:
+Anxiety disorders include several different types, these include:

-- Generalized anxiety disorder – six months or more of a constant state of tension or worry, not related to any specific event
+• Generalized anxiety disorder – six months or more of a constant state of tension or worry, not related to any specific event

-- Panic disorder – repeated attacks of anxiety that last up to ten minutes without any specific cause
+• Panic disorder – repeated attacks of anxiety that last up to ten minutes without any specific cause

-- Social anxiety disorder: fear, self-consciousness and/or embarrassment with everyday social interactions
+• Social anxiety disorder: fear, self-consciousness, and/or embarrassment with everyday social interactions

-- Agoraphobia: fear of places and situations that might cause panic, helplessness or embarrassment.
+• Agoraphobia: fear of places and situations that might cause panic, helplessness, or embarrassment.
 Typically, it can cause difficulty leaving your home or a particular location

-- Obsessive-compulsive disorder: recurrent and persistent thoughts or impulses that may make you feel can be controlled by performing repetitive behaviors
+• Obsessive-compulsive disorder: recurrent and persistent thoughts or impulses that may make you feel can be controlled by performing repetitive behaviors

 What if my anxiety prevents me from working?